RepairCore/docs/features/service-management/service-catalog.md

 1. Go to **Parts & Services** tab
 2. Click **Add Service**
 3. Search for the service
-4. Adjust price if needed
-5. Service is added to the order
+4. Service is added to the order

 [image_add_service_to_order]